Our Earl soon became more civil to me. He paid good coin for straw to be laid in a corner so that I might have a cleanlie privy.

 And I, being young and apt to learn, learnt wickedness there.

-However, the Earl of Southampton’s Tower apartment seems to have become the headquarters for the remaining few.
+However, the Earl of Southampton’s Tower apartment seems to have become the headquarters for those remaining.

 There was plenty of wicked whispering going outside the Tower, as well.
 Now Sir Robert Cecil ruled “both Court and Crown”, his former allies Sir Walter Ralegh and Lord Cobham had grown restive.
 Their headquarters were in Ralegh’s Durham House.
 Lord Admiral Charles Howard, who’d commanded the siege of Essex House, is said to have remarked he wouldn’t mind taking cannon there.